Someone Call A Doctor! (Or a Surgeon)

 We were reminded of an old joke the other day.
 It’s probably frowned upon in these ultra PC days, but what the heck – here it is;

-This required our Three Fellers to carry out, what they called some “light reduction”.
-Historically, in our household, ‘light reduction’ means, hack down to the roots, so Helen was a wee bit apprehensive as the the level of reduction that was likely to be inflicted on our poor old tree.
+This required our Three Fellers to carry out what they called some “light reduction”.
+Historically, in our household, ‘light reduction’ means hacking down to the roots, so Helen was a wee bit apprehensive about the level of reduction that was likely to be inflicted on our poor old tree.
 Luckily, after speaking to the Chief Surgeon (Neil), it was apparent these Three Fellers knew what they were about, so we sat back and watched them work.

 If you’re reading this and English isn’t your first language, I can only apologise.
 Most of us don’t understand it either!

 Anyway, all this vertical ascendance was clearly one of those things that looked an awful lot easier than it would be in practice, as I’m sure I’d still be swinging 2ft off the ground, even now, if I tried such a thing.

 Before long, Swampy had ascended the tree and was slinging more ropes hither and thither so he could abseil, in a comfy-looking seated position, to any lower branch of his choice.
 It was these lower branches that soon came under the scrutiny of his deceptively small-looking Stihl chain saw.
 Even though the lower limbs of our monster tree are pretty large, they present no challenge to a two-stroke powered toothed chain.
 With the smell of oil and a strangled cat-like noise, they were very quickly dispatched to a position lying on the floor, ready prey for Tree Feller number two to chop up into smaller bits with his saw of chains.

 Before long, our entertainment for the day had ended as the Three Fellers finished their operation and retired to a safe distance, leaving our tree in a very nice, lightly reduced state.